currybab/superzent/README.md

 - local repositories and git worktrees
 - native editor, split panes, and diff views
 - terminal-first use of external coding agents
+- center-pane ACP tabs built from selected pieces of the existing ACP / `agent_ui` stack
 - public macOS Apple Silicon releases

 Deliberately out of scope for the default build: